MANU-de/Advent-Calendar-Project/README.md

 ## Christmas Advent Calendar

-A simple, festive Advent calendar built with vanilla HTML, CSS, and JavaScript.
+A simple, festive Advent calendar built with HTML, CSS, and JavaScript.
 It renders 24 interactive “doors.”
 Clicking a door reveals a Christmas-themed image with a 3D flip animation.
 Doors only open for the current (or past) day in December, based on the user’s local time.

 ### Features
 - **Interactive doors**: Flip to reveal an image behind each day.